Students who cancel registration, withdraw, or take a leave of absence may be eligible for a full or partial fee refund.

 Refund of UCSHIP Fee

-Students who cancel registration and receive a 100% tuition refund also receive an automatic UCSHIP refund.
+Students who cancel registration and receive a 100 percent tuition refund also receive an automatic UCSHIP fee refund.

-Students who purchase UCSHIP, withdraw, and receive less than a 100% tuition refund may not request a UCSHIP refund, because UCSHIP coverage remains active for that term.
+Students who withdraw, and receive less than a 100 percent tuition refund, are not eligible for a UCSHIP fee refund.
+UCSHIP coverage remains active for the rest of the term.

-For complete details and instructions, see the Ashe Center website.
+For complete details and instructions, see the Ashe Center insurance web page.

 Refund for Students with Financial Aid, Deferrals, or Waivers